priyanshusaraf/fantasy-frontend/DEPLOYMENT.md

 2. Search existing GitHub issues
 3. Create a new issue if your problem is not already documented

 Remember that most deployment issues can be resolved by checking logs and ensuring environment variables are correctly set.

+## Security Best Practices

+1. **Never hardcode credentials**: Always use environment variables for sensitive information like admin credentials, API keys, etc.
+2. **Rotate secrets regularly**: Change your NextAuth secret, JWT secret, and admin passwords periodically
+3. **Use strong, unique passwords**: Generate random, complex passwords for all admin accounts
+4. **Implement MFA**: Consider adding multi-factor authentication for admin accounts
+5. **Audit admin access**: Regularly review who has admin access and remove unnecessary accounts